Adam-yni/LLM-reasoning-finetuning/README.md

 - **Input Format**: The model receives a question and the beginning of a solution as input, and it generates only the **next step** (not the entire solution).
 - **PRM Feedback**: The PRM provides a clear and precise signal on the quality of the proposed step, enabling the LLM to improve quickly and effectively.
-- **Results**: Even though the LLM generates only one step at a time and the PRM evaluates just that step (without knowing the full solution), the model achieves significant improvements in mathematical reasoning.
+- **Results**: Even though the LLM generates only one step at a time and the PRM evaluates just that step (without knowing the full solution), the model achieves significant improvements in mathematical reasoning -> a relative improvement of 20% in results on the Math Hard benchmark (used for Hugging Face's LLM ranking).

 ---